jendahejna/TelcoTemp/README.md

 ## How to Run

 1.  **Configuration File:** To run the application, you will need a `.env` configuration file and also cert files placed in the project's root directory.
 This file contains sensitive information like database credentials and environment settings.
-To obtain this file, please contact the system administrator at **musilp94@gmail.com**.
+To obtain this file, please contact the project leader at **musilp94@gmail.com**.
 2.  **Create a Virtual Environment (Recommended):**
     ```bash
     python -m venv venv